explodingcamera/staticgen-node/README.md

 ## Usage

 ### CLI
 This package adds a new binary called staticgen which can be used in package.json scripts and using e.g `yarn run staticgen`
 ### API
 This npm package also includes a JS API and typescript definitions.
 Currently, only synchronous functions are available, promise versions might be added later on.

+NOTE: the API can be a bit weird and is build around a specific usecase I have @ [snowstorm](https://github.com/explodingcamera/snowstorm).

 ```ts
 // ES-Modules